Sir7an/CollageStudent/README.md

 ## 📸 Screenshot

 ![App Screenshot](path/to/screenshot.png)
-> _Make sure to update the path if you upload the image._
+> _Update this path if you upload the image to the repo_

----

-## ✨ Features

-- Simple and easy-to-use interface
-- Real-time fee calculation
-- Organized and printable student summary
-- Useful for training, assignments, or basic student record systems

 ---